 During an in-person interview, you're able to make eye contact with the interviewer and are better able to convey enthusiasm and emphasis.
-You're also able to look at the interviewer and can attempt to gauge their reactions.
+You're also able to look at the interviewer and attempt to gauge their reactions.

 You'll Obsess Over What To Wear To Your In-Person InterviewBigstock

-It's true, you will...and that's OK!
+It's true, you will...and that's okay!

 You want to dress for success and the interview is your chance to make a first impression.
 Deciding how to dress goes back to your company research.
-You want to determine what the company's culture is and then dress one step above it.
+You want to determine what the company's culture is and then dress one level above it.

 For example, if the company is very casual, show up to the interview in business casual attire.

 You Can Have A Great Interview And Still Not Get The JobBigstock

 But, what if you did everything right?
 What if you left the interview feeling like you crushed it and that the job was in the bag, only to later learn that you didn't get the job?

-It could be that you did in fact have a very awesome interview, but the mistake that you made was assuming that you would automatically get the job because of it.
+It could be that you did, in fact, have a very awesome interview, but the mistake that you made was assuming that you would automatically get the job because of it.

-When employers say they had many qualified candidates apply for the job it's not just lip service.
-Chances are they had a tough choice to make and while you gave it a good effort, there was just another candidate that was a better fit for the position.
+When employers say they had many qualified candidates apply for the job, it's not just lip service.
+Chances are they had a tough choice to make and, while you gave it a good effort, there was just another candidate that was a better fit for the position.

 It can be a major blow the first time this happens to you.
 Let it humble you but don't let it deter you.
-Build on the things you did well and do an honest self assessment and fine tune the things that you can do better.
+Build on the things you did well and do an honest self-assessment and fine-tune the things that you can do better.

 Salary Is Important But May Not Be Everything

-A lot of people change jobs to get a better salary, while many others do so because they're not happy in their current career.
+A lot of people change jobs to get a better salary, while many others do so because they're not happy in their current jobs.
 Whatever the reason, salary still remains a crucial component.
 It's important to do your research on the average salary for the type of position you're pursuing in your geographical area.

 However, as you go through the job search process, your stance on salary may change.
-You may like a company's work/life balance and benefit package so much that you're willing to take a cut in salary.
+You may like a company's work-life balance and benefits package so much that you're willing to take a cut in salary.
 There may also be cases where the demands of a job are more than anticipated and you need to up your salary requirements.
 Individual circumstances also play a major role in salary negotiations.

 When it's time to negotiate salary, be flexible.
 Don't short-change yourself but also understand your priorities.
 Salary is an important part of the equation but you also need to factor in everything you've learned about this position during the search process to make a well-informed decision.